1948 Progressive National Convention: The convention

+The convention began on July 23, 1948, at the Philadelphia Convention Hall (Municipal Auditorium).
+The same arena had hosted both the Republican convention and the Democratic convention in the weeks prior to the Progressive convention.

-The convention began on July 23, 1948, at the Municipal Auditorium.
-Among the delegates were such past and future luminaries as H.L.
-Menken, Norman Mailer, Norman Thomas, Pete Seeger and George McGovern.
+Held in Philadelphia following the two major party's conventions in that city, the third party Progressive convention was an impressive spectacle, and was well-attended.
+Among the delegates that gathered in the arena were such past and future luminaries as H. L. Mencken, Norman Mailer, Norman Thomas, Pete Seeger and George McGovern.
 There were also numerous FBI agents.
 The first item on the agenda was to formally name the party the Progressives.
 Wallace and Taylor were nominated by acclamation.

-Wallace and Taylor accepted their nominations at the Shibe Park baseball stadium.
+The final night of the convention, featuring the acceptance speeches, was held on July 25 and took place at Shibe Park, a Major League Baseball stadium.
+A crowd of 32,000 spectators attended the acceptance speech.

-The platform
+Party platform

-The platform opposed the Cold War and emphasized foreign policy.
+The party's 1948 platform opposed the Cold War and emphasized foreign policy.
 They called for the end of the Marshall Plan, Truman Doctrine, and nuclear weapons.
 They promoted coexistence with the Soviets and support for Israel.
 In domestic policy, the party supported civil rights, worker's rights and women's rights.

 Supporters

 Underrepresented groups such as women, blacks, Hispanics, Jews, and youth were very active in the Progressive movement.
 The Communist Party was another supporter of the Progressive party.
 Wallace accepted the Communist Party's endorsement, characterizing his philosophy as "progressive capitalism".
 Their endorsement brought damage to the life of the party which was now portrayed as a left-wing front.